 As you explore your options, you may also find flights or airlines with which you’d only earn Qantas Points but no status credits, such as Emirates.

 This is where booking a Qantas QF flight number has its advantages, but sometimes, this option can come at a significantly higher price than booking via the partner airline.
-By using the calculator, you’ll be able to decide whether the extra Qantas Points and status credits are worth it.
+By using the calculator, you’ll be able to decide whether the extra Qantas Frequent Flyer Points and status credits are worth it.

 Calculate how many Qantas Points you need for a flight

-Checking how many Qantas Points you’d need to book a flight follows the same steps above, except that you’ll select “use points” at the top of the page, rather than plugging your flight into the “earn points” tab, which sits open by default.
+If you're looking to redeem Qantas Points, checking how many you’d need to book a flight is as simple as following the same steps above, except that you’ll select “use points” at the top of the page, rather than plugging your flight into the “earn points” tab, which sits open by default.

 Unlike the ‘earning points’ option, however, the travel class you select as part of your search is the only one you’ll see.

 As such, if you select 'economy', you'll see economy.
 Similarly, if you select 'business', you'll get business class.

 While many Jetstar routes are unfortunately absent from this tool, including that popular Sydney-Melbourne trek, you can search for many partner airline flights here too.

-This means it doesn’t typically calculate one-stop routes like Sydney to London via Dubai on Emirates, via Doha on Qatar Airways, and so on.
+This means it doesn’t typically calculate the most direct flights, such as one-stop routes like Sydney to London via Dubai on Emirates, via Doha on Qatar Airways, and so on.

 Where available, you’ll still see those reward options when attempting to make a booking: you just won’t find them in this calculator for now.

 Calculate how many Qantas Points you need for an upgrade